iggygolo/tsunami/src/docs/EditingAndDeletion.md

 # Editing and Deletion for NIP-54 Podcast Releases

-This document explains how release editing and deletion work in the PODSTR implementation using NIP-54 (`kind:54`) podcast releases.
+This document explains how release editing and deletion work in the Tsunami implementation using NIP-54 (`kind:54`) podcast releases.

 ## Overview